 Lighting devices include headlamps, tail lamps, clearance lamps, identification lamps, license plate and side marker lamps, stop lamps, turn signals and lamps on projecting loads.
 All required lighting devices are inspected for proper color, operation, mounting and visibility.
 Inspectors also examine the condition and location of reflectors and retroreflective sheeting.

-The top vehicle violation in the U.S. in fiscal 2020 was an inoperable required lamp, accounting for 12.2 percent of all vehicle violations and 4.4 percent of all out-of-service vehicle violations.
+The top vehicle violation in the U.S. in fiscal 2020 was an inoperable required lamp, accounting for 12.2% of all vehicle violations and 4.4% of all out-of-service vehicle violations.
 When considering all possible lighting-related violations issued in fiscal 2020, one in four vehicles chosen for inspection was issued a lighting-related violation.
 Slightly more than one in seven out-of-service violations in the U.S. was lighting-related, CVSA reported.

-Lights can go out even right after a good PM or pre-trip inspection, but there are several ways to help minimize the risk of a violation, said Mike Hasinec, vice president of maintenance for Penske Truck Leasing.
+Lights can go out even right after a good preventive maintenance (PM) or pre-trip inspection, but there are several ways to help minimize the risk of a violation, said Mike Hasinec, former vice president of maintenance for Penske Truck Leasing.

 Drivers should check the condition of their light cords on both ends.
 “That means the receptacle and plug that is for the tractor as well as the ones for the trailer.
 Keeping these clean from corrosion can go a long way in preventing inoperable lights on the trailer," Hasinec said.